What they are and what they are for

 To ensure that our services are sustainable and continuously improving, we charge a Host Fee on funds contributed to the Collectives we host.
 Charging fees like this is standard in the fiscal sponsorship world.

 There are no setup fees, balance minimums, monthly or annual fees, or any other charges.
 Besides the Host Fee, the only other fees you'll see are payment processor fees charged by Stripe, PayPal, Wise, or other third party services you may opt to pay through.

 For groups who have raised up to $500k:

-- 5% fee on each incoming contribution made via credit card through your page on Open Collective.
+- 5% fee on each incoming contribution made via credit card or another method through your page on Open Collective.
 These transactions are automated.

-- 8% via all other means (like bank transfers and checks).
+- 8% via all other means (like non-platform bank transfers and checks).
 This reflects the manual processing we need to do for such transactions.

-If your Collective raises funds beyond a certain threshold (above $500k; then above $1 million), the fees on bank transfers & checks start to go down.
+If your Collective raises funds beyond a certain threshold (above $500k; then above $1 million), the fees on non-platform bank transfers & checks start to go down.
 We charge